Sensitivity of steady states in networks with application to Markov chains and chemical reaction networks: Prototypical linear response

-where the sum is over all spanning forests $\F$ of $\G$ such that \begin{enumerate}[(i)] \item $\F$ contains exactly $|W| = |U|$ trees; \item Each tree in $\F$ contains exactly one node in $U$ and exactly one node in $W$; \item Each tree in $\F$ is rooted in its node of $W$. \end{enumerate} $\F$ defines a bijection $\pi_\F: U \to W$ such that $\pi(u) = w$ if and only if $u$ is in the tree of $\F$ which is rooted in $w$.
+where the sum is over all spanning forests $\F$ of $\G$ such that \begin{enumerate}[(i)] \item $\F$ contains exactly $|W| = |U|$ trees; \item Each tree in $\F$ contains exactly one node in $U$ and exactly one node in $W$; \item Each tree in $\F$ is rooted in its node of $W$. \end{enumerate} $\F$ defines a bijection $\pi_\F: U \to W$ such that $\pi_\F(u) = w$ if and only if $u$ is in the tree of $\F$ which is rooted in $w$.
+As a bijection between ordered sets, $\pi_\F$ is a permutation whose signature is denoted by $\textup{sgn}(\pi_\F)\in \{-1, 1\}$.
 The product of the edge weights in $\F$ is denoted by $\norm{\F}$. \end{theorem} We will only apply this theorem in the cases $|W| = |U| = 1$ and $|W| = |U|=2$.
 In the first case, the forests $\F$ are simply spanning trees rooted in the node of $W$.
 In the latter case, the forests are divided tree pairs.
 More precisely, for $U=\{u_1, u_2\}$ and $W = \{w_1, w_2\}$ a forest $\F$ as in the theorem is a $(u_1u_2)$-divided tree pair $(\T_{w_1}, \T_{w_2})$.\\

 \textit{Proof of Proposition \ref{prop:det_Li}:} Let $\L$ be a generalized Laplacian and fix any $v\in \V$.
 We compute the determinant of $\Li{v}$ via the Laplace-expansion in the $v$-row (whose entries are only $1$'s)